-Having the right education and skills might get you an interview, but it’s what happens during the interview process that gets you hired.
+There is a well-known saying within the recruitment industry – “Recruit for attitude and train for skill.”
+Having the right education and skills might get you an interview, but it’s your attitude, and your soft skills, will that get you hired.
 Take a look at these key traits and make sure you portray them at your next interview.

 1. Enthusiasm: Everyone loves a candidate full of enthusiasm and good energy – it’s contagious and will leave the interviewer energised.